martencassel/nodejs-websocket-nginx-ingress-setup/README.md

 ## Common issues

-* Labels are incorrect between Deployment and Service and Ingress.
+* If labels are incorrect between Deployment and Service and Ingress.
 This may lead to Endpoints not being populated.
 * Ingress path doesnt match the server path in the server.js
 * Port mappings are incorrect all the way from Host -> Kubernetes Node -> Ingress Service (NodePort) -> Nodejs service ports -> Container ports
 * HTTP error code 426, "Upgrade Required"
 When connection you may get this, this was resolved by annotating the ingress manifest with "nginx.org/websocket-services: "nodejs-websocket-service"
+* Your ingress notation may not match your Kubernetes version (networking.k8s.io/v1 vs extensions/v1beta1)

 ## References